-After Brexit, Irish students will continue to be able to study in the UK and UK students will be able to study in Ireland.
+After Brexit, Irish students will continue to be able to study in the UK and British students will be able to study in Ireland.

 For those wanting to study in Ireland, the CAO and State Examinations Commission are working with UK counterparts to ensure smooth continuity of the applications process.
 Further information will be provided as it becomes available.

-Irish students will still be eligible for the same rate of fees as UK students in the UK.
-UK students will still be eligible for the same fee structures as EU students in Ireland.
+Fees: Irish students will still be eligible for the same rate of fees as British students in the UK.
+British students will still be eligible for the same fee structures as EU students in Ireland.

 The EU’s Erasmus+ 2014-2020 programme provides funding for a range of international education and training projects, including student and staff mobility and exchanges, job shadowing, teaching assignments, and strategic partnerships between organisations.